VA Programs for At-Risk Veterans and Their Families

 This collaborative program between HUD and VA combines HUD housing vouchers with VA supportive services to help Veterans who are homeless and their families find and sustain permanent housing.
-As of Sept.
-30, 2015, HUD had allocated more than 78,000 vouchers to help house Veterans across the country.
+As of April 8, 2018, HUD has allocated more than 87,000 vouchers to help house Veterans across the country.

 Through public housing authorities, HUD provides rental assistance vouchers for privately owned housing to Veterans who are eligible for VA health care services and are experiencing homelessness.
 VA case managers may connect these Veterans with support services such as health care, mental health treatment and substance use counseling to help them in their recovery process and with their ability to maintain housing in the community.
 Among VA homeless continuum of care programs, HUD-VASH enrolls the largest number and largest percentage of Veterans who have experienced long-term or repeated homelessness.

 Employment is a key element in helping Veterans transition permanently out of homelessness or avoid it altogether.
 And it’s now easier than ever for business and industry to find, interview and hire job-ready Veterans exiting homelessness.
 That’s because VA has deployed more than 150 Community Employment Coordinators (CECs), based at most VA Medical Centers across the country, to collaborate with employers ready to hire Veterans exiting homelessness.
 CECs are recruiters’ connection to potential Veteran new hires for jobs in a wide variety of sectors.

 CWT provides transitional work and supported employment to assist homeless Veterans in returning to competitive employment.
 Veterans in CWT are paid at least the federal or state minimum wage, whichever is the higher.